Notes on Python Error Handling

 An error is something that goes wrong when parsing or executing a python program.
 An exception is an error that occurs during execution.

 Exceptions are a way to 'escape' the usual control flow of a python program.
 When an exception is raised, the thread stops what it is doing and moves up the call stack.
-It performs any cleanup it needs along the way (closing with blocks, decrementing reference counts, running finally blocks.) until encountering an try block with an except clause.
+It performs any cleanup it needs along the way (closing with blocks, decrementing reference counts, running finally blocks.) until encountering an try block with an except clause that matches the type of the raised exception.
 If the exception bubbles all the way up the stack the interpreter will exit and print the exception's message and traceback.

 1.1.
 Exception chaining